Does the Quran really give permission to husbands to hit their wives, or is that just “Islamophobic” slander?

 With such divine endorsement for hitting wives, can Islam reform on this matter?
 Are Muslims willing to believe that the third step (hitting) has an expiration date, back in the seventh century?

-Abdel Haleem, like Qutb, Maududi, Wadud, Ali, and Hathout, is reluctant to question the validity of this Quranic revelation.
+Abdel Haleem, like Qutb, Maududi, Wadud, Ali, and Hathout, are reluctant to question the validity of this Quranic revelation.
 Therefore, all of them and other Muslim scholars not discussed here are unwilling not only to deny the divine inspiration of 4:34, but they also seem reluctant to interpret it as fitting only within seventh century Arabia and hence as irrelevant for today.

 Apparently, with such a rigid and unrealistically high view of Quranic inspiration, this denial of the verse’s inspiration would create too much cognitive dissonance or mental shock them.